Increased Virginia Homestead Exemption

 In Virginia, especially northern Virginia, many married couples are able to protect over $30,000.00 (or even $60,000.00) of equity in a house by using the Tenants by the Entirety exemption.
 This protection is not a homestead protection, since it can also be used on other assets.
 But, it is protection in Virginia bankruptcies that allows married couples to protect certain assets.
 Tenancy by Entirety (TBE) is a way for married couples to hold an interest in a property with survivorship rights.
 In order for this protection to apply, various elements must be met, including that the to couple must married at the time of taking ownership of the property.
 Basically it is as if the marital relationship owns the property, not the individuals.
 Additionally, for the protection to apply, the couple must have no joint unsecured debts, such as credit cards or personal loans.
 Any joint debts are able break the protection.
 In addition to joint, unsecured debts, any tax debts (including individual/non-joint tax debts) will break the protection.

 While various or property can be held as TBE, for a house to be protected using this protection, the deed has to reflect the joint ownership, reflect the married couple’s status, and provide for survivorship; ideally, the deed will use the TBE language to be clear.
 Cars in Virginia specifically cannot be held under a TBE protection.
-The biggest benefit to this exemption is that since it is not a homestead exemption, there is no limit to the amount of equity that can be protected during a Virginia bankruptcy case.
+The biggest benefit to this exemption is that since it is not an actual homestead exemption, there is no limit to the amount of equity that can be protected during a Virginia bankruptcy case.

 This is a very specific and complicated protection.
 If you believe you qualify for this protection, it is crucial that you speak to an experienced attorney about the situation.
 Often a lot of review of the situation, including credit reports, title history, and debts must be conducted before determine if this protection qualifies.
 Debtors also need to be living in Virginia for a minimum amount of time to qualify to use this protection in a bankruptcy case.